Digital Photography 1: The Basics

 Introduction to the best camera and identifying what types of photography you want to do.
 We will go over the general layout of most cameras, look at the menu systems and touch on some common photography terms.

 Homework Assignment: make photos of what interests you and we will go over on Week 2.
+Try using the different White Balance (WB) settings to see the difference in the image color.
 Please email me or have 2-5 images on a flash drive or on your camera's card for us to review.

 Review Week 1 assignment.
 Use WISE to set everyone's camera and why it is important for the photo you are trying to capture.
 There will be individual settings for different types of photography (based on class).

-Homework Assignment: using WISE recreate some of the photos from Week 1 Assignment to see the difference.
+Homework Assignment: using any of the other WISE settings to create new photos.
+Pay attention to the difference in the image or in the settings.
 Please email me or have 2-5 images on a flash drive or on your camera's card for us to review.

 Field Trip on campus - photo scavenger hunt Bingo style.
 We will pair up in teams of two or three and make photos to complete the Photo BENGO sheet.

 Reviewing photos from photo scavenger hunt.

 We will review photos and reiterate the WISE process.
 We will also go over the 3 stages of photography - Before, during, after.
 If time allows, we will touch on how to share your photos.

 Homework Assignment: Sign up for Digital Photography 2 :)